- Research and Projects

 ‘Care that is guided by and organised effectively around the needs and preferences of the individual’

-This programme combines the following activities in order to ensure learning contributes both to local service improvement and international knowledge:
+This programme combines the following activities, contributing to both local service improvement and international knowledge:

 We have developed the first free and openly-available comprehensive data resource for international measures relating to patient experience and person centred care.
 This Measures for Person Centred Coordinated Care information gateway tool provides a ‘one-stop’ website for commissioners, health managers, researchers and others.